begin-thread/elk-howto/threatintel.md

 *** Your need to start IE first so the test can call IE (yep)

-## LAUNCH
 ```
 Invoke-AtomicTest T1071.001 -v
 ```

-## EXPECTED RESULT
+Expected results are :

-Nothing...
+> Nothing...
 We need to create a custom rule!
 More to come...

 <!---
 *******************************************************************************